AI Automation/Commercial Real Estate

 Automate Lead Scoring and Qualification for Your CRE Team

-AI automates commercial real estate lead scoring by parsing emails and CRM notes to identify high-value signals.
-The system replaces manual triage with a predictive score, ranking inbound leads by their likelihood to transact.
+AI automates commercial real estate lead scoring by extracting high-value signals from unstructured data within emails, CRM notes, and external market sources.
+Syntora would engineer a system that replaces manual lead triage with a data-driven score, ranking inbound leads by their predicted likelihood to close.

 Key Takeaways